-The oldest travel company in the world, Thomas Cook, recently collapsed following failed negotiations and stranded more than half a million travelers.
+The oldest travel company in the world, Thomas Cook, collapsed earlier this year following failed negotiations and stranded more than half a million travelers.
 If the Digital revolution can take down a 178-year old business, it can take down yours, too.
 Do you recognize any of the following signs?

 But first, let’s ask this: could Thomas Cooke have seen the disaster coming?